 Different ASMs vary in the risk they pose, and the risk of abnormalities rises with higher doses of the drug and if you already have a child with a birth abnormality.

-Taking more than one ASM increases the risks, especially if this includes sodium valproate.
+Taking more than one ASM increases the risks, especially if this includes sodium valproate or topiramate.

-- 2 3 women in every 100 (2 3%) in the general population will have a baby with a major malformation (the 'background risk'). - 3 women in every 100 (3%) who have epilepsy and don't take ASMs will have a baby with a major malformation. - 4 10 women in every 100 (4 10%) who have epilepsy and who take an ASM will have a baby with a major malformation. - Recent studies show that lamotrigine (Lamictal), and levetiracetam (Keppra) are safer to use during pregnancy than other ASMs.
+- 2 3 women in every 100 (2 3%) in the general population will have a baby with a major malformation (the 'background risk'). - 3 women in every 100 (3%) who have epilepsy and don't take ASM will have a baby with a major malformation. - 4 10 women in every 100 (4 10%) who have epilepsy and who take an ASM will have a baby with a major malformation. - In 2021 the Commission on Human Medicines (CHM) reviewed safety data for epilepsy medications taken during pregnancy.
+This showed that lamotrigine (Lamictal), and levetiracetam (Keppra) are safer to use during pregnancy than other ASMs.
 They have low rates of physical birth abnormalities, in line with the background risk (2 - 3%).
-Again, for each drug the risks increase with higher doses.